theobald-software/theobald-software.github.io/content/_de/xtract-universal/ausfuehren-und-automatisieren.md

 a.
 Parameterübergabe via http-Aufruf
 b.
 Parameterübergabe in xu.exe
-6. Ausführlicher Use Case (asynchroner Aufruf, parallel…) -->
+6. Ausführlicher Use Case (asynchroner Aufruf, parallel…)
+        - asynchroner Aufruf
+        - Run extraction in parallel
+        – especially for incremental data load.
+        - Ability to do dynamics filtering for the extraction

+-->

 In diesem Kapitel werden folgende Themen beschrieben: